-Bill C-78 would also amend Part II of FOAEAA by providing authority to set out in regulations the periods and circumstances where a garnishee summons will no longer be effective, as well as providing authority to set out in regulations how multiple garnishee summonses relating to the same debtor are to be honoured (Clauses 55 and 66).
+The legislation will amend Part II of FOAEAA by providing authority to set out in regulations the periods and circumstances where a garnishee summons will no longer be effective, as well as providing authority to set out in regulations how multiple garnishee summonses relating to the same debtor are to be honoured (Clauses 55 and 66).

-Part III of FOAEAA would also be amended to permit the Minister of Justice and the Ministers responsible for the denial or suspension of federal licences to, subject to the regulations, search any of the information banks that may be searched under Part I of FOAEAA for the purposes of confirming the identity of a debtor named in an application for federal licence denial (Clause 75).
+Part III of FOAEAA will also be amended to permit the Minister of Justice and the Ministers responsible for the denial or suspension of federal licences to, subject to the regulations, search any of the information banks that may be searched under Part I of FOAEAA for the purposes of confirming the identity of a debtor named in an application for federal licence denial (Clause 75).

 3. GAPDA amendments